Nursing effects of birch on Sitka spruce grown on an industrial cutaway peatland.

 How to Cite

 Black, K., Renou-Wilson, F., & Keane, M. (2017).
 Nursing effects of birch on Sitka spruce grown on an industrial cutaway peatland.
-Irish Forestry Journal.
-Retrieved from http://journal.societyofirishforesters.ie/index.php/forestry/article/view/10821
+Irish Forestry.
+Retrieved from https://journal.societyofirishforesters.ie/index.php/forestry/article/view/10821